hellowac/mapnik-wiki-zh-cn/mapnik.Layer.md

 ###styles

-a list of mapnik.Style objects
+a list of strings holding the names of styles

 ###title